How to buy Classic Minerals (CLZ) shares

 Classic Minerals share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Classic Minerals's is 2.6084.
-This would suggest that Classic Minerals's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (AU average) beta is 1, while Classic Minerals's is 1.1756.
+This would suggest that Classic Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Classic Minerals overview